 Vitamin C is a vital nutrient to include in your balanced diet in the first 4 weeks of pregnancy.
 As your body adjusts and prepares to support your baby, it plays an important role in keeping cells healthy and contributes to normal collagen function.
 Collagen gives support and structure to tissue and organs such as skin, blood vessels and cartilage7, and is one of the building blocks of your rapidly growing placenta.

-The daily recommended nutritional intake (RNI) of vitamin C during pregnancy is 40mg a day, and an extra 10mg a day during the third trimester8.
-A large strawberry provides around 10mg.
+The daily recommended nutritional intake (RNI) of vitamin C during pregnancy is 40mg a

 An equally important role of vitamin C is to aid the absorption of non-haem iron (the iron found in plant sources such as spinach) into your bloodstream8.
 Iron is a key component of your blood, helping to transport oxygen around your body8 and to your baby.
 A healthy supply of this mineral is essential for your baby’s normal cognitive function9.